Microvisor Remote Debugging

 file to Bundler as shown above.
 If not, add it now, and upload the new bundle .zip

 You should expect some latency between issuing commands to GDB and their outcomes being reported.
-Even if you are debugging a device close to you, your instructions are still relayed over your Internet connection to the Twilio Cloud and then back down to the device, and the responses returned along the same path.
+Even if you are debugging a device close to you, your instructions are still relayed over your Internet connection to the Microvisor cloud and then back down to the device, and the responses returned along the same path.

-As we continue to develop Microvisor’s remote debugging functionality within the Microvisor kernel, in the Twilio Cloud, and in Twilio’s desktop tools, we expect latency to improve, but remote debugging will never be as immediately responsive as debugging over a direct connection.
+As we continue to develop Microvisor's remote debugging functionality within the Microvisor kernel, in the Microvisor cloud, and in our desktop tools, we expect latency to improve, but remote debugging will never be as immediately responsive as debugging over a direct connection.
 However, this is a small price to pay for the flexibility of being able to debug Internet-connected devices wherever they may be located.

 Microvisor has no awareness of, or sensitivity to, your RTOS’ threads, so thread-specific information can’t be relayed to GDB, and GDB can’t provide thread-level control.
 In this regard, GDB behaves as it your app stack — RTOS, app, middleware — is single-threaded.